 - What’s The Basic Premise of Investing?

 The Collins English Dictionary defines the word invest in the following way; “To lay out, for profit or advantage.”
 To layout refers to the fact that something of value is needed in the first place in order to generate more wealth.
 In essence investing is a means of taking a pre defined sum of money and using it in such a way as to increase its original value, therefore generating a profit.
-In this article, we will explore the investment basics that you should always put in mind.
+In this article, we will explore the basics investment fund in Singapore that you should always put in mind.

 - Why Invest?